 The Education and Prevention Department of BASIC NWFL, Inc. is an innovative community partner in providing superior prevention and educational services to residents of the area, especially to those most at risk of contracting HIV or other sexually transmissible diseases.
 In accomplishing this mission, BASIC NWFL, Inc. provides a variety of educational opportunities tailored to meet individual needs.
 These services include the following:

 - Community Outreach

 All BASIC NWFL, Inc. education and prevention presentations are age and audience appropriate.
 The information we provide is presented in a manner that our audience can both understand and relate to.

 These are usually one hour educational programs presented to various groups such as schools, churches, youth groups, civic and community organizations, clubs, health care providers, correctional institutions, and others which are designed to provide an accurate overview on HIV/AIDS, its transmission and prevention, myths and fallacies about HIV, and high risk behaviors that can facilitate HIV transmission.
-Individuals interested in scheduling a presentation at their facility or organization can call: The Education Department at BASIC NWFL, Inc. – 850-785-1088.
-Ext.
-118.
+Individuals interested in scheduling a presentation at their facility or organization please call our education department.

 Topics discussed in this presentation include the following:

 This program relies on personal one on one contact in providing education as well as allowing an opportunity for individuals to ask questions and receive answers in a very confidential and personal manner.
 Individuals are also encouraged to seek voluntary HIV testing to learn their status.
 As part of its community outreach, BASIC NWFL, Inc. also participates in and conducts health fairs throughout the six county service area.